ee-uet/UETRV-PCore/README.md

 - `imem` : This paramerter accepts the file that contain the hexadecimal instructions of compiled program.
 - `max_cycles`: This parameter cotrols the maxiumum number of cycles for simulation.
 Simulation terminates after executing these many cycles.
 - `vcd`: This parameters accepts a boolean value.
-If it is 0, the waveform file `trace.vcd` will not be dumped and vice versa.
+If it is 1, the waveform file `trace.vcd` will be created and vice versa.

-An example program to print `HELLO` on UART is compiled and its hex instructions are availabe in [here](/software/example-uart/build/imem.txt).
+An example program to print `HELLO` on UART is compiled and its hex instructions are availabe in [here](/software/example-uart/build/hello.txt).
 Run the following command to simulate the example program

     make sim-verilate-uart

-This will simulate `imem.txt` and dump UART logs in `uart_logdata.log`.
-If `vcd=1` is added to the above command, `trace.vcd` will created that can be viewed by running
+This will simulate `hello.txt` and dump UART logs in `uart_logdata.log` file.
+If `vcd=1` is added to the above command, `trace.vcd` will be created that can be viewed by running

     gtkwave trace.vcd